Code-Institute-Submissions/MS1-Forpex-webpage/README.md

 This website was published using GitHub Pages.
 The procedure is outlined below.

 - Go to the GitHub website and log in.
-- On the left-hand side, you'll see all your repositories, select the appropriate one.
-(Repository used for this project).
+- On the left-hand side, you'll see all your repositories, select the appropriate one: **zemanjirka/MS1-Forpex-webpage**.
 - Under the name of your chosen Repository you will see a ribbon of selections, click on 'Settings' located on the right hand side.
 - Scroll down till you see 'GitHub Pages' heading.
 - Under the 'Source' click on the dropdown and select 'master branch'